munhitsu/CRAttributes/README.md

 ## Goal
 To describe text as an operation graph where adding operation does not modify exiting nodes (no foreign key updates, but leveraging reverse foreign key updates).
-10K characters note needs to load with low latency - below 0.1s
+10K characters note needs to load with low latency - below 0.1s - within the requirements on M1

 Source: https://www.nngroup.com/articles/response-times-3-important-limits/
 "0.1 second is about the limit for having the user feel that the system is reacting instantaneously, meaning that no special feedback is necessary except to display the result."